otammato/intrasonics_transmogrifier_assignment/README.md

 <img width="1024" alt="Screenshot 2023-02-20 at 18 43 58" src="https://user-images.githubusercontent.com/104728608/220180302-63c2a3ed-0b9a-4ec6-8b92-655ea7b6c3f3.png">

-## Description of the logic of the created script:
+## Description of the logic of script:
 The solution involves:

  #### 1. Demo of the possible practical usage (ETL process up to the point of loading files onto the master server).